thetylerwolf/sketch-data-studio/README.md

 #####*Random Stock Symbols*
 Stock ticker symbols randomly chosen from a list of stocks that were found on the internet.

+##*CSV Import*
+Save a spreadsheet in .csv format and import it through the dialogue.
+Only files with a .csv or .CSV extension will be import-able.

+####*Tables*
+Any data should work.

+####*Charts*
+Non-numerical data may produce undesirable results.
+Percentages with percent signs are fine.
+Numbers are trimmed to 2 sig-figs.

+##Upcoming changes
+-Update plugin package structure (not visible to user) -Code refactor (not visible to user)
+-Scatter charts
+- ??? - Suggest new feature ideas in the "Issues" section

+##Bug reporting
+Please include your OS X version as well as your Sketch version in any bug reports.

 ##Disclaimer
-All data generated is completely random and is not useful for any sort of financial planning.
+All data labeled "Random" is completely random and is not useful for any sort of financial planning.
 Data is for mock-up/demo purposes only.

-##Coming soon
--More charts (scatter, taking suggestions)

-##Bug reporting
-Please include your OS X version as well as your Sketch version in any bug reports.

 Made by [Tyler Wolf](http://www.tylernwolf.com)